 1. Complete this application by typing directly into the form below.

-2. There are space limitations, so please write parsimoniously.
+2. There are space limits, so please be concise.

-3. Send this form by hitting the SUBMIT button at the bottom.
+3. Submit this form by clicking the SUBMIT button below.

-4. You will automatically be transferred to a confirmation page.
+4. You’ll be redirected to a confirmation page.

 5. That’s it!